-MINOR IN ACOUNTING, FINANCE, MANAGEMENT AND MARKETING
+MINORS IN ACOUNTING, FINANCE, MANAGEMENT, MARKETING AND ENTREPRENEURSHIP AND BUSINESS DEVELOPMENT

 The Business Administration minors are available to all University of Puerto Rico at Arecibo students.
-The minor in the field of Accounting, Management, Marketing and Finance pursuit to enrich, diversify and expand the academic preparation of students.
+The minor in the field of Accounting, Finance, Management, Marketing, and Entrepreneurship and Business Development pursuit to enrich, diversify and expand the academic preparation of students.
 To qualify for the Business Administration minors, the student should:

-- 1. Be admitted in the University of Puerto Rico in Arecibo as regular student. - 2.
-Be in fulfillment with the requirements of the student official program. - 3.
+- 1. Be admitted on the University of Puerto Rico at Arecibo as regular student. - 2.
+Be in fulfillment with the requirements of the student principal program. - 3.
 Be in fulfillment with the grade point average requirements of the Business Administration Program. - 4.
-Request the Business Administration minor no more than two years before the student official program graduation date.
+Request the Business Administration minor no more than two years before the student principal program graduation date.
 The student can only request one minor. - 5.
 Submit a request, in the Registrar's Office, to express the intention to complete the curricular sequence of the minor chosen on or before they achieve fifty percent (50%) of the credits required on the program they are admitted.

-For the minor to be included in the students' academic record, the student needs to complete all the requirements of both the official program and the minor requirements in no more than the equivalent of 150% of the require time to complete the student's official program.
-To ensure academic progress, the student must comply with the following requirements:
+For the minor to be included in the students' academic record, the student needs to complete all the requirements of both the principal program and the minor requirements in no more than the equivalent of 150% of the require time to complete the student's principal program.
+To ensure academic progress of the minor, the student must comply with the following requirements:

 MINOR IN ACCOUNTING

-CODE DESCRIPTION CREDIT S PREREQUISITE
+CODE DESCRIPTION CREDITS PREREQUISITE

 CONT 3101 Philosophy, Theory and Problems of Accounting I 3 CONT 3006

 CONT 3102 Philosophy, Theory and Problems of Accounting II 3 CONT 3101

 CONT 4038 Federal Taxes 4 N/A

 CONT 4039 Puerto Rico Income Taxes 4 N/A

 CONT 3025 Cost Accounting 4 CONT 3006

-TOTAL 18
+Total credits 18

-MINOR IN FINANCE

-CODE DESCRIPTION CREDITS PREREQUISITE

-BASE 2007 Financial Statements Analysis 3 CONT 3006

-FINA 3009 Risk Management and Insurance 3 N/A

-FINA 4016 Introduction to Real Estate 3 N/A

-FINA 4037 Investments Principles 3 FINA 3106

-FINA 4010 Entrepreneurial Finance or 3 FINA 3106 N/A

-or Personal Finance

-FINA 4057

-TOTAL 15
+MINOR IN FINANCE CODE DESCRIPTION CREDITS PREREQUISITE BASE 2007 Financial Statements Analysis 3 CONT 3006 FINA 3009 3 N/A Risk Management and Insurance 3 N/A FINA 4016 Introduction to Real Estate FINA 3106 FINA 4037 Investments Principles 3 FINA 4010 Entrepreneurial Finance 3 FINA 3106 or or Personal Finance FINA 4057 N/A

 MINOR IN MANAGEMENT

 CODE DESCRIPTION CREDITS PREREQUISITE

 GERE 4027 Principles of Supervision 3 REHU 4405

-REHU 4405 Management of Human Resources 3 ADMI 4005
+REHU 4405 Management of Human Resources 3 ADMI 4005 REHU 4425

-REHU 4425

 REHU 4407 Compensation Systems 3 REHU 4405

 ADMI 4415 Leadership 3 N/A

 REHU 4419 Labor Law and Jurisprudence 3 N/A

-TOTAL 15
+Total credits 15

-MINOR IN MA RKETING r
+MINOR IN MARKETING

 CODE DESCRIPTION CREDITS PREREQUISITE

-MERC 4005 International Trade 3 MERC 3115
+MERC 4005 International Marketing 3 MERC 3115

-MERC 4007 Research in Marketing 3 MERC 3115
+MERC 4007 Research in Marketing 3 MERC 3115 ESTA 3001

-ESTA 3001

 MERC 4217 Consumer Behavior 3 MERC 3115

-MERC 4250 Strategic Marketing Management 3 ADMI 4005
+MERC 4250 Strategic Marketing Management 3 ADMI 4005 MERC 3115

-MERC 3115

-MERC 4027, Publicity Advertising, 3 MERC 3115
+MERC 4027, Publicity Advertising 3 MERC 3115

+or or

-or Principles and Practices of Selling or MERC 3115
+MERC 4216 Principles and Practices of Selling MERC 3115

+or or

-MERC 4216 Services Marketing MERC 3115
+MERC 4129 Services Marketing MERC 3115

-or

-MERC 4129

-TOTAL 15
+Total credits 15